AI Product Visualization for DTC Brands: How to Create Shoppable Product Experiences in 2026

 - A/B test lifestyle images against flat-lay-only listings

-- Measure and document conversion rate lift per product
+- Measure and document content performance lift per product

 - Build a scene template library for your brand aesthetic